 Race report: Ironman 70.3 Vichy

-When you hear "the race starts at 7 AM," you’re likely thinking of an Ironman, right?
-Well, in Vichy, you get the chance to enjoy the sunrise with over 2,000 athletes before the 7 AM gun goes off for a 70.3.
-Trust me, the early start is well worth it!
+When you hear "the race starts at 7 AM," you're likely thinking of an Ironman.
+In Vichy, you get the chance to enjoy the sunrise alongside over 2,000 athletes before the 7 AM gun goes off for a 70.3.
+The early start is well worth it.
+There's something surreal about watching fireworks light up the sky just as the sun begins to rise, marking the start of the race.
+Vichy is infamous for its heat, with temperatures often soaring above 30°C, so that early kick-off and early finish is a welcome relief.

 The swim uses a rolling start, with athletes positioning themselves according to their expected finish time.
-That’s the idea, at least.
-In practice, it felt more like a "first come, first served" situation.
+That's the idea, at least.
+In practice, it felt more like a first-come, first-served situation.
 The sub-25-minute section was packed, which was surprising for a non-wetsuit swim.
 I opted for the 30-minute section and waited my turn.

 Previous